WUSTL-Biol4220/home/labs/lab_09.md

 **Problem 3.**

 Write a script called `problem3.sh` to process the file `bee_list.txt`, which contains information regarding bee biodiversity. `bee_list.txt` is a tab-delimited file reporting nearly 20,000 bee species, a list of papers for each species initial description, and unique identifiers for each bee species in the Taxonomic Information System.
 Your script should print the `N` authors in `bee_list.txt` that have the most publications.
-(Assume that each occurrence to the name [e.g.] "Eversmann" refers to the same person.)
+(Assume that each occurrence to the name [e.g.] "Eversmann" and "M. G. Eversmann" and "Q. F. Eversemann" refer to the same person.)
 Also, the script should report the `N` years with the highest numbers of publications.
 The value of `N` is a user-provided argument.
 When printing the "top" results, also print their respective counts.

 Expected results:
 ```